chungimungi/Generation-of-Colors-using-BiLSTMs/README.md

 Dataset
 The model is trained on a dataset of color names and their corresponding RGB values.
 The dataset is provided in a CSV file named colors.csv.

-**Model Architecture**

-The model architecture consists of a bidirectional SimpleRNN layer followed by a fully connected (Dense) layer and an output layer.
-The SimpleRNN layer processes the input sequences of color names, and the fully connected layers help in capturing the underlying patterns and relationships.
-The output layer uses the sigmoid activation function to predict the RGB values.

 **Training**